curityio/account-linking-recipes/doc/2-extra-login-behavior.md

 ## Perform an Initial Google Login

-First an authentication selection screen is presented.\
-Each user can select the option that works best for them:
+First an authentication selection screen is presented, and each user can select the option that works best for them:

 ![Authentication Selection](../images/2-extra-login-behavior/authentication-selection.png)